Bitcoin Zooms To Record Beyond $72,000

-(MENAFN- Khaleej Times) Bitcoin raced to an all-time peak above $72,000 on Monday as the world's most popular cryptocurrency won further support on greater trading accessibility and dollar weakness.
+(MENAFN- Jordan Times) LONDON - Bitcoin raced to an all-time peak above $72,000 Monday as the world's most popular cryptocurrency won further support on greater trading accessibility and dollar weakness.

 The virtual unit struck $72,234 as dealers also eyed an upcoming industry event that traditionally boosts bitcoin's price.